turingschool/front-end-curriculum/lessons/jquery-dom-traversal-and-manipulation.md

 $('.federalist').css('color', 'pink');
 ```

 One thing you might have noticed about CSS is that it really likes hyphens.
 So, to change a background color, you would use `background-color`.
 The thing about hyphens is that they are a no-no in JavaScript.
-So, we *should* to camel-case our property names in our CSS methods.
+So, we *should* camel-case our property names in our CSS methods.

 ```js
 $('.federalist').css('backgroundColor', 'pink');